Miss Universe 1969

-Miss Universe 1969 was the 18th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, the United States, on 19 July 1969.
+Miss Universe 1969 was the 18th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 19 July 1969.

 At the conclusion of the event, Martha Vasconcellos of Brazil crowned Gloria Diaz of the Philippines as Miss Universe 1969.
-It is the first victory of the Philippines in the history of the pageant.
+It was the first win by the Philippines at the pageant.

 Contestants from sixty-one countries and territories competed in this edition.
 The pageant was hosted by Bob Barker, while June Lockhart provided commentary throughout the competition.

 Background

 Selection of participants

 Contestants from sixty-one countries and territories were selected to compete in the pageant.
 One candidate was appointed to represent her country to replace the original dethroned winner.

 Replacements

 Miss Malaysia 1969, Sabrina Loo, chose not to compete due to personal reasons and was replaced by her first runner-up, Rosemary Wan.
 However, following the announcement of the Far East Beauty Congress that Wan would be sent to Miami instead of Loo, Loo expressed her dissatisfaction and protested the decision.
 The congress stated that it was too late for Loo to change her mind, resulting in Wan representing Malaysia at Miss Universe.